jrstew/jrstew.github.io/_pages/teaching_and_mentoring.md

 </li>
 <li>
 STA 5934 <i>Selected Topics in Statistics, Probability, and Operations Research</i><br>
-Introduction to the topic of statistical network analysis, covering the foundations of graphs and network data, probability distributions for graph spaces, statistical models for network data,
+Topic: Introduction to the topic of statistical network analysis, covering the foundations of graphs and network data, probability distributions for graph spaces, statistical models for network data,